facebookarchive/commoner/README.md

     });

-Perhaps the coolest thing about the configuration object is that Commoner generates a recursive hash of all its properties and their values, which is then incorporated into every module hash.
-This means that two modules with the same identifier and identical source code and processing steps will have distinct hashes if built with different configuration objects.
+Perhaps the coolest thing about the configuration object is that Commoner generates a recursive hash of all its properties and their values which is then incorporated into every module hash.
+This means that two modules with the same identifier and identical source code and processing steps will have distinct hashes if built using different configuration objects.